nypeach/garden_journal/chatgpt/master_garden_ai_guide.md

 - ❌ Your internal decision-making process
 - ❌ What workflow step you're on
 - ❌ That you are following JSON/formatting rules or this guide
-- ❌ Never mention “JSON fragments”, “exported JSON”, or the guide in user-facing messages
+- ❌ Never mention "JSON fragments", "exported JSON", or the guide in user-facing messages

 ### What the User DOES Want: